Credit Card Help

 There is a large amount of political pressure currently on credit card companies to assist their clients when they fall into financial difficulties.
 Unified national consumer legislation is about to be introduced, ensuring that voluntary hardship consideration is mandatory.

-Specific Government Credit Card Help
+Specific Government Help With Credit Card Debt

 Insolvency refers to not being able to afford current financial commitments, which has increased due to a variety of factors: banks increasing credit limits without exploring affordability, dramatic increases in the cost of living, and reductions in employment or overtime.
-Many people who where previously able to afford their debts are finding themselves insolvent.
+Many people who were previously able to afford their debts are finding themselves insolvent.

 Going through debt agreements works in the the best interest of both the creditor and the client.
 These agreements allow clients to repay what they can afford and allow creditors to minimise their losses.